 <cite>Smith</cite> is an engineer, not a smith.Then however there are different types of proper names, and I wish often to be able to differentiate them.
 This is particularly valuable in talking about computer and business related matters, because often different entities, like companies and their products, have the same proper name; and many companies and products have all-lower case or mixed case names, and first letter capitalization cannot be used to indicate a proper name role for the word.
 For this I use not just the

-tag but
+cite tag but

-attribute to indicate what
+also the class attribute to indicate what

 type of proper name is being tagged, and then a slightly